Tropical methods for building real space sextics with totally real tritangent planes: Tangencies of multiplicity six

 Next, we present the main statement in this subsection.
 It confirms that the local equations at the three tangency points have exactly eight tuples of solutions $(m_2, n_2, \du_2,p, p', p'')$, each defined over a quadratic extension of $\K$:

-\begin{theorem} The local equations for $\tilde{f}(x,z)$ and $\hat{f}(z,y)$ determining $P$, $P'$ and $P''$ as tangency points impose independent conditions on the initial forms of three parameters $m_2$, $n_2$ and $\du_2$ and the tangent points $p$, $p'$ and $p''$.
+\begin{theorem} The local equations for $\tilde{f}(x,z)$ and $\hat{f}(z,y)$ determining $P$, $P'$ and $P''$ as tropical tangencies impose independent conditions on the initial forms of three parameters $m_2$, $n_2$ and $\du_2$ and the tangent points $p$, $p'$ and $p''$.
 There are precisely eight solutions, all defined over the same quadratic extension of $\K$.
 Furthermore, either all of them lie in $\K$, or none of them does. \end{theorem}

 \begin{proof} As usual, we write $p=(x,y,z)$, $p'=(x', y', z')$ and $p''=(x'', y'', z'')$ for the values of the three tangency points in $\overline{\K}^3$.
 The locations of the corresponding three tropical tangencies in $\Lambda$ are fixed for each of the three cases seen in~\autoref{fig:chipFiringTreeShapeIntersections}.
 By~\autoref{rm:missingEntriesForModifications}, they can be used to recover $\bar{p}$, $\overline{p'}$ and $\overline{p''}$ from the formulas obtained in the proof of~\autoref{lm:initialParamFromTangencies}.